Claire Chesnier

 www.frac-auvergne.fr

-• claire-chesnier-le-toucher-du-monde-dialogue-entre-les-collections-du-musee-paul-dini-et-du-frac-auvergne_l-ahah-210621-coll.-musee-paul-dini-villefranche-sur-saone.jpg
+• claire-chesnier-touching-the-world-a-dialogue-between-the-collections-of-the-paul-dini-museum-and-the-frac-auvergne_l-ahah-210621-coll.-musee-paul-dini-villefranche-sur-saone.jpg

-Commissariat: Sylvie Carlier, Jean-Charles Vergne, Laure Forlay
+Curators : Sylvie Carlier, Jean-Charles Vergne, Laure Forlay

-avec : Dove Allouche, Darren Almond, Christiane Baumgartner, Carole Benzaken, Ghyslain Bertholon, Marian Breedveld, Franck Chalendard, Claire Chesnier, André Cottavoz, Marc Desgrandchamps, Jean‑Charles Eustache, Anne‑Marie Filaire, Daniel Firman, Delphine Gigoux‑Martin, Michel Gouéry, Rémy Hysbergue, Rémy Jacquier, Ernst Kapatz, Denis Laget, Jeremy Liron, Éric Manigaud, Maude Maris, Jean‑Luc Mylayne, Bernard Piffaretti, Martial Raysse, James Rielly, Sylvain Roche, Éric Roux‑Fontaine, Claire Tabouret, Djamel Tatah, Jacques Truphémus, David Wolle, et une photographie de la NASA.
+with : Dove Allouche, Darren Almond, Christiane Baumgartner, Carole Benzaken, Ghyslain Bertholon, Marian Breedveld, Franck Chalendard, Claire Chesnier, André Cottavoz, Marc Desgrandchamps, Jean‑Charles Eustache, Anne‑Marie Filaire, Daniel Firman, Delphine Gigoux‑Martin, Michel Gouéry, Rémy Hysbergue, Rémy Jacquier, Ernst Kapatz, Denis Laget, Jeremy Liron, Éric Manigaud, Maude Maris, Jean‑Luc Mylayne, Bernard Piffaretti, Martial Raysse, James Rielly, Sylvain Roche, Éric Roux‑Fontaine, Claire Tabouret, Djamel Tatah, Jacques Truphémus, David Wolle, et une photographie de la NASA.

 Musée Paul Dini